- Search The Registry

 Peck refused to move back East or north to work with Isaac McCoy among Native Americans.
 Instead, he independently continued his itinerant ministry and church-planting efforts around St. Louis.
 Peck became active in establishing Bible societies and Sunday School associations.
 Distributing Bibles "silently undermine[d] the opposition to missions" of geographically stable preachers such as Daniel Parker, as well as spread literacy and Christian principles (including temperance and opposition to slavery) among the dispersed rural population.
 Peck moved to Rock Springs, Illinois, in 1822 to farm and arranged a circuit to visit the various societies he continued to establish and isolated farms.
 Peck visited Daniel Boone, then nearly 80, and later wrote a book about the frontiersman's life on one trip.

 In 1824 Peck's preaching helped Illinois Governor Edward Coles defeat efforts to revise Illinois' constitution to permit slavery.
 Four years later, black Baptists in St. Louis sought to establish their church, and with Peck's help, they established the African Church of St. Louis (later renamed the First Baptist Church of St. Louis).
 Of the original 220 members, 200 were slaves.
 Peck ordained a young freeman, John Berry Meachum, as their pastor.
 When that church's members voted themselves out of existence, Peck helped establish the Second Baptist Church in 1833, serving as its interim minister three times in the 1840s.
-Convinced that Baptists could not rise without educated preachers, Peck founded a seminary at his Rock Springs farm near O'Fallon, Illinois, but his first attempt to secure a charter failed because of opposition by an anti-mission preacher/legislature.
+Convinced that Baptists could not rise without educated preachers, Peck founded a seminary at his Rock Springs farm near O'Fallon, Illinois.
+Still, his first attempt to secure a charter failed because of opposition from an anti-mission preacher/legislature.

 He wrote prolifically on agriculture, frontier history, and Native American matters.
 In 1843 he founded the American Baptist Publication Society.
 Peck also established a weekly religious journal, the Western Pioneer.
 Harvard University awarded Peck an honorary degree in 1852.
 Two years later, Illinois' legislature commissioned him to write the first history of the state.
 Peck also founded the Western Baptist Historical Society and briefly served in Covington, Kentucky.
 During his 40-year ministry, Peck contributed to establishing 900 Baptist churches, saw 600 pastors ordained, and 32,000 were added to the Baptist faith.